FreshSupaSulley/weeve/README.md

 Feel free to do whatever you want with this repository.
 If you find a bug, please open an issue with the logs attached.

 # Future
 - Maybe make weeve simulate a full web browser environment and harvest the audio stream from it?
 Like Chromium?
+Property / command to set default audio provider?
+Extra action row to search another provider when its a search term?